Cognac’s Six Crus: A Comprehensive Look at its Different Sub Regions

 • Soil type: Clay and flint on top of chalk

-• Percentage of annual Cognac production: 5%
+• Percentage of annual cognac production: 5%

 • Notable expressions: Camus XO Borderies, Park Borderies Single Vineyard

-Borderies is the smallest cru, by area, of the six and produces roughly 5% of the annual Cognac production.
+Borderies is the smallest cru, by area, of the six and produces roughly 5% of the annual cognac production.
 The soil here has a lot of clay and flint on top of chalky limestone and is very good for vine growing.
 The area lies to the northwest of both Grande and Petite Champagne and has the coolest temperatures of the crus due to its geography.
 Plus, it has quite a bit of humidity from the densely packed wooded areas.

 • • • • •